Chart Color Schemes

 Population

-Success - Hammond Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends
+Success - Hammond Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Success - Hammond Park's population was around 21,025 as of November 2025.
-This reflected an increase of 3,571 people, a growth rate of 20.5% since the 2021 Census which reported a population of 17,454.
-The change was inferred from the estimated resident population of 20,712 in June 2024 and an additional 434 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,373 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Success - Hammond Park's growth rate exceeded the national average (8.9%) and the state average during this period.
-Population growth was primarily driven by overseas migration contributing approximately 37.1% of overall population gains, although all drivers including interstate migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Success - Hammond Park's population is around 21,246 as of Feb 2026.
+This reflects an increase of 3,792 people (21.7%) since the 2021 Census, which reported a population of 17,454 people.
+The change is inferred from the estimated resident population of 20,712 from the ABS as of June 2024 and an additional 501 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,398 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Success - Hammond Park's 21.7% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 37.1% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

 Frequently Asked Questions - Population